 HPV Today publishes newsletters on the latest research in HPV and offers e-subscriptions.

 The International Anal Neoplasia Society (IANS) was seed funded by the Anal Cancer Foundation and the Farrah Fawcett Foundation.
 IANS’ mission is to provide a forum for exchange of ideas and dissemination of knowledge regarding the pathogenesis, diagnosis, treatment and prevention of anal neoplasia among individuals with a broad spectrum of background, viewpoints and geographic origin.

 The International Papillomavirus Society’s mission is to facilitate research on human and animal papillomaviruses and their associated diseases.
 Links to the medical abstracts from its most recent annual conference can be found here.
 A summary of our notes from the lectures we attended can be found here: IPV 2011 Summary and HPV 2010 Summary.

 International Pelvic Pain Society (IPPS) provides support to pelvic pain professionals and their patients.
 The following links will help with finding a provider and answering anonymously submitted questions.
 The site also offers a downloadable patient booklet and other resources that help patients with pelvic pain.

-National Comprehensive Cancer Network is not-for-profit alliance dedicated to improving the quality and effectiveness of care provided to patients with cancer.
+National Comprehensive Cancer Network is not-for-profit alliance dedicated to improving the quality and effectiveness of care provided for patients with cancer.
 They have guidelines for treatment of anal cancer.
-Many patients have found them helpful to read, print out, and give to their oncologists for discussion.
+Many patients have found them helpful to read, print out and give to their oncologists for discussion.
 You must register with the website to have access to the anal cancer guidelines.

 The Physicians’ Research Network (PRN) provides ongoing support for medical providers caring for people who have been infected with HIV and/or viral hepatitis.
 PRN provides CME services and has information about anal health.